History of Donovan Mitchell in Timeline

 In 2010, Donovan Mitchell was present at the Boys and Girls Club of Greenwich (Conn.) when LeBron James announced his decision to sign with the Miami Heat.

-2011: First NBA rookie to score 40 points in a game since Blake Griffin in 2011
+In 2011, Blake Griffin was the last NBA rookie to score 40 points in a game before Donovan Mitchell.

 In 2015, Donovan Mitchell was invited to play in the regional game for the Jordan Brand Classic.

-The last time the Cavaliers had multiple 40-point scorers was Game 5 of the 2016 NBA Finals, when LeBron James and Kyrie Irving both had 41.
+In Game 5 of the 2016 NBA Finals, LeBron James and Kyrie Irving both had 41 points.
+In 2022, Mitchell and LeVert had 41 points.

 On July 5, 2017, Donovan Mitchell signed a four-year rookie scale contract with the Utah Jazz.